realmcu/HoneyGUI/doc/en/widgets/gui_text.md

 `FONT_BIN`,`FONT_TTF` are all address of the files stored in flash.

-If you want to know more about file storage, please read userdata.md.

 ### Create text widget

-To create a text widget, you can use [gui_text_create(parent, filename, x, y, w, h)](#api)

-The coordinates on the screen and text box size have been identified after create.
+To create a text widget, you can use [gui_text_create(parent, filename, x, y, w, h)](#api), The coordinates on the screen and text box size have been identified after create.
 These attributes also can be modified whenever you want.

 Note that text box size should be larger than the string to be shown, out-of-range text will be hidden.